NAVIGATION: Student Loans | Medical Students | Physician Salaries | USMLE | MCAT | Health Insurance | CME Online | Medical PDA Software

 Student loan debt

-Two ways to reduce the debt burden are: 1) reduce or eliminate the principal balance.
-Specific types of loans can sometimes be forgiven by service or other higher education - look into the specific student loan program you have.
-2) Reduce your monthly payment.
-Since debt burden is measured by comparing your loan payment to your income, reducing your payment helps your credit evaluation.
+1) Reduce or eliminate the principal balance.
+Specific types of loans can sometimes be forgiven by service or other higher education – look into the specific student loan program you have.

 References and Links